 Mughal Gardens in Srinagar are basically the gardens that were built during the reign on Mughal Emperors.
-Influenced heavily by the concept of Persian Gardens or the char bagh, these gardens drew heavily upon Persian style of architecture.
-Constructing Mughal Gardens was the most beloved pastime of the Mughal imperials.
+Influenced heavily by the concept of Persian Gardens or the char bagh, these gardens drew heavily upon the Persian style of architecture.
+Constructing Mughal Gardens was the most beloved pastime of the Mughal Imperials.

-The common features that all Mughal Gardens share is the rectilinear layouts within the walled structure with canals, fountains, pools of running water and several species of shade-providing trees, flowers, fruits and aromatic grasses.
+The common features that all Mughal Gardens share is the rectilinear layouts within the walled structure with canals, fountains, pools of running water, and several species of shade-providing trees, flowers, fruits, and aromatic grasses.

 6 Famous Mughal Gardens in Kashmir

 - Timings: All days of the week (except Friday) (9 am to 7 pm)

 A garden of bliss, a garden of joy, a garden of delight, whatever one chooses to call it, Nishat Bagh in Srinagar is exceptionally beautiful in every sense of the word.
 If one looks back in the pages of history, the Mughal era is likely to feel the most dominating one in Kashmir.
 After dethroning the mightiest of kings, these rulers of Persia set their foot in Kashmir in the 16th century.

 It was the sheer beauty of the valley that enticed them to conquer and rule.
 The glory days came with Jahangir, who was an avid art lover and who developed an undaunted love for Kashmir.
 He set the pace for the construction of some of the most splendid attractions in Kashmir, and that includes Nishat Bagh as well.